 2. Tighten the tip to remove air and unroll the condom to the base of the penis.
 Only use water-based lubricant.
 Avoid petrolatum and other lubricating oil base.

 3. After ejaculation, remove the condom with hard cock.
 Closing the opening with your hand to prevent sperm from leaking out of the condom.

 4. Tie a knot in the middle of the condom and throw it in the trash.
 Never use a condom more than once.
 Using a condom twice does not prevent against disease and pregnancy.

 1. Holding the condom with the outer ring hanging down.

 2. Squeeze the inner ring and insert into the vagina; with the index finger, push the condom as far as it (the condom should cover the cervix).

-3. The outer ring should be a 3 cm out of the vagina - do not be surprised because that part that sticks out serves to enhance protection (during penetration, penis, and vagina widen and and then the condom fits better).
+3. The outer ring should be about 3 cm out of the vagina - no wonder, as this outward part serves to increase protection (during penetration, penis and vagina widen and then the condom fits better).

 4. Until you and your partner have safety guide his penis with your hand into your vagina.